kiegroup/kie-wb-distributions/kie-eap-integration/kie-eap-integration-distributions/README.md

 2.- A BRMS static modules layer for JBoss EAP/AS (named <code>brms</code>) - This layer is used when deploying the BRMS skinny war (artifact #5)

-3.- Skinny WAR for BPMS that runs over <code>bpms</code> layer.
+3.- Skinny WAR for BPMS that runs with <code>bpms</code> layer.

-4.- Skinny WAR for jBPM dashboard that runs over <code>bpms</code> layer.
+4.- Skinny WAR for jBPM dashboard that runs with <code>bpms</code> layer.

-5.- Skinny WAR for BRMS that runs over <code>brms</code> layer.
+5.- Skinny WAR for BRMS that runs with <code>brms</code> layer.